JeanMILPIED/the-engineering-manager-stack/README.md

 ### B- Execution
 #### Build an Execution Plan
+- use Github Issues and Roadmap

 #### Build Features Documentation and User story
+- use chatGPT Templates in Markdown: for Generic, FrontEnd, BackEnd, bug

 #### Follow Scrum and Sprints and Workload
 #### Evaluate Dev and Cloud Costs and TCO
 - Hugging Face example : https://huggingface.co/blog/dhuynh95/ai-tco-calculator